About this Spicy Orange Chicken and Cauliflower Rice recipe

 Eating can be confusing, there’s no doubt about that.
 For Nikki Francois, developing an eating disorder was a struggle but instigated a huge change in her relationship with food.
 And paleo?
 It helped solve many of the health issues she had been dealing with!

-If you’re a fan of Asian style food, you’re going to love this recipe.
-It’s sweet, spicy, and savoury all in one dish.
-With no unhealthy oils, gluten, or refined sugar, it’s nutrient dense and is sure to be a hit all around.
+If you’re a fan of Asian-style food, you’re going to love this recipe.
+It’s sweet, spicy, and savory all in one dish.
+With no unhealthy oils, gluten, or refined sugar, it’s nutrient-dense and sure to be a hit all around.
 It’s one of Nikki’s favorite recipes.

 - 3 chicken breasts, cut into bite sized pieces

 - 1/2 cup arrowroot flour

 For the sauce:

 - 1-2 tsp. red pepper flakes